CocoaLumberjack/CocoaLumberjack/README.md

 .package(url: "https://github.com/CocoaLumberjack/CocoaLumberjack.git", from: "3.8.0"),
 ```

-Note that you may need to add both products, `CocoaLumberjack` and `CocoaLumberjackSwift` to your target since SPM sometimes fails to detect that `CocoaLumerjackSwift` depends on `CocoaLumberjack`.
+Note that you may need to add both products, `CocoaLumberjack` and `CocoaLumberjackSwift` to your target since SPM sometimes fails to detect that `CocoaLumberjackSwift` depends on `CocoaLumberjack`.

 ### Install manually